 Add Gravel to Post Holes

 Pour 4 inches of gravel into the bottom of each post hole.
 Be careful not to let soil drop into the holes.
-You should be able to spread out one bag of gravel for every two holes (or four bags of gravel between the eight holes).
+You should be able to spread one bag of gravel for every two holes (or four bags of gravel between the eight holes).

 -